kutfejbela/kbcom.net-cm-mbr/README.md

 Which module you use to maintenance and backup and how frequently.
 You can set health check, deduplication and number of copies.

 ## Reports
-Watch backup and maintenance state and schedule e-mail reports to administrators and leaders.
+Watch backup and maintenance state.
+Set alert e-mails and schedule e-mail reports to administrators and leaders.

 ## Clone and restore
 You can make a clone (to test a full restore) or you can make a restore at any level (folder, files, databases, tables, records, etc.).